imrand-dev/api-design/workshops/README.md

 REST stands for *Representational State Transfer* and API stands for *Application Programming Interface*.
 It's an architectural style for networked applications, defining principles for resource identification, addressing, and data exchange between clients and servers via HTTP.

-- A resource is any data object or entity that can be accessed or manipulated through rest api.
+- A resource is any data object or entity that can be accessed or manipulated through rest API.
 - Representational state - it represents the current state of the resources.
 Representation can be XML, JSON etc

 ### Constraints of REST API

 - Client-Server
-- Cacheability (cache contrl header)
+- Cacheability (cache control header)
 - Uniform Interface
 	- Identification of resources
 	- Manipulation of resources through representations
 	- Self descriptive messages
 	- HATEOAS
 - Layered System
-- Code-on-deman
+- Code-on-demand
 - Statelessness

-### How do we meassure API?
+### How do we measure API?

 <img src="https://dev-to-uploads.s3.amazonaws.com/i/aregpuzds2v57k4shgpa.PNG">